Next and Continue Dont Work in Gdb

 Command: command

-When defining a breakpoint you can use the command command to specify custom commands to execute when the breakpoint is hit.
-For example, if you want to print a content of a variable len and continue, this is the way to do it:
+command to specify custom commands to execute when the breakpoint is hit.
+For example, if you want to print a content of a variable len

 (gdb) break linked_list_test.cpp:52 Breakpoint 2 at 0x407455: linked_list_test.cpp:52.
 (12 locations) (gdb) command 2 Type commands for breakpoint(s) 2, one per line.
 End with a line saying just "end". >print len >continue >end